vala-community/libfridge/README.md

 - [x] Smart instancing: Each instance is its own distinct file
 - [x] Cache: By default a cache lets you access content faster
 - [x] Optional error handling: You can connect to the error() signal
+- [x] Optional Json: You can rely on pretty pure vala here if you want to keep it light

 Wishlist of features:
 - [] More agressive trying to load/save in case of errors
 - [] Optional SQL storage i think?
+- [] Save to binary?
+- [] Integrated debounce saving?
+- [] Make shit async for cases with heavy objects?

 ## Add to your flatpak project